 Blog or opinion: information from a unique perspective from blogs.

 No shades of gray.
 Just the tired old argument that bloggers are not journalists and cannot be objective.
+Well insidemma is such an awesome site for business news update.

 Bloggers still can’t get no respect from dead tree media.
 I’d expect that from the NY Times, but not from Business Week – who ran the first cover story about the importance of blogging.
 And updated it to include social media’s importance to business just a few months ago.
 Yet the Business Week Exchange maintains, by virtue of its content categories, that bloggers write only opinion, while News is factual.